The Vertical Axis System: A Training Method for Growing Apple Trees

 (A) To limit the height of the tree, the central leader can be bent over and tied to the post, or (B) cut back to a less vigorous lateral branch to form a new leader.

-Sometimes a tree may lack limbs on one side of the tree.
+Sometimes a tree may lack limbs on one side.
 To correct this situation, a nearby branch or shoot can be redirected by tying it in a position that will make it grow into the vacant space.
 The following year, additional new growth will fill the space.

-Mature trees that have not been carefully maintained will have a round shape or one that is wider at the top of the tree than the bottom.
+Mature trees that have not been carefully maintained will have a round shape or will be wider at the top than at the bottom.
 Trees in this condition require major cuts near the trunk in the top one-third of the tree and stub cuts to remove entire branches (Figure 7).
-When the trees are not maintained in a narrow pyramidal form, shading within the tree reduces fruit set and quality.
+When a tree is not maintained in a narrow pyramidal form, shading within the tree reduces fruit set and quality.

 A mature tree that does not have a narrow pyramidal form (shaded area).
 Limbs are cut back to a less vigorous lateral to redevelop the vertical axis form.